-3.3 SOFFITS AND OVERHANGS
+3.4 SOFFITS AND OVERHANGS

-There are large gaps over 1/4" in size adjacent the soffit vent blocks.
-These gaps allow insects and rodents to enter the attic.
-Covering the gaps with screening, a strip of wood and/or caulking is recommended.
+Gaps over 1/4" in size adjacent the soffit vent blocks will allow insects and rodents to enter the attic.
+Covering any gaps with screening, a strip of wood and/or caulking is recommended.

-3.4 GUTTERS AND DOWNSPOUTS
+3.5 GUTTERS AND DOWNSPOUTS